Coordinate Systems and Transforms in Space Physics: Terms, Definitions, Implementations, and Recommendations for Reproducibility: Comparisons

-In this section, we give examples showing how ephemerides values from data providers can differ.
+In this section, we give examples showing how position values from data providers can differ.
 We quantify the differences in terms of three quantities:

-\begin{itemize} \item $|\Delta\mathbf{r}|/R_E$, the magnitude of the difference in position vectors relative to an Earth radius, with $R_E\equiv 6378.16$~km, which is the value used by SSCWeb; \item $|\Delta\mathbf{r}|/\overline{r}$ the magnitude of the difference in position vectors relative to the average of the magnitudes of the position vectors; and \item $\Delta \theta$, the angular difference between position vectors. \end{itemize}
+\begin{itemize} \item $|\Delta\mathbf{r}|/R_E$, the magnitude of the difference in position vectors relative to an Earth radius, with $R_E\equiv 6378.16$~km, which is the value used by SSCWeb (see discussion in section~\ref{sect:R_E} about the use of $R_E$); \item $|\Delta\mathbf{r}|/\overline{r}$ the magnitude of the difference in position vectors relative to the average of the magnitudes of the position vectors; and \item $\Delta \theta$, the angular difference between position. \end{itemize}